kedmahamelberg-ai/kedmahamelberg/_pages/talks.md

     </blockquote>

     <blockquote>
-      “Really appreciate how the lecturers explain and break down the topic to make it understandable for people who are new to AI.”
+      “Really appreciate how Kedma explains and breaks down the topic to make it understandable for people who are new to AI.”
     </blockquote>

     <blockquote>
-      “Very knowledgeable and up-to-date… one of the best lecturers I’ve had in my 4 years at UvA.”
+      “Kedma is very knowledgeable and shares up-to-date insights!
+One of the best lecturers I’ve had in my 4 years at UvA.”
     </blockquote>
   </div>

   <p class="kh-eval-note">
-    2025 UvA Applied AI for Marketing evaluation: 4.9/5 for learning, 4.9/5 for session organisation, and 4.9/5 for supervision.
+    2025 UvA Applied AI for Marketing evaluation: 4.9/5 for learning, session organisation, and supervision.
     Response counts vary by item.
   </p>
 </section>